Authors Guidelines for Manuscript Preparation

 Title of up to 17 words should not contain the name of locations, countries or cities of the research as well as abbreviations.
 Avoid complicated and technical expressions and do not use vague expressions.
 The title should be oriented to Environmental issues while not being obscure or meaningless.

 An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.
 ABSTRACT content structures MUST be made according to: BACKGROUND AND OBJECTIVES; METHODS; FINDING and CONCLUSION.

 Provide 5 to 7 keywords which can be used for indexing purposes.
 Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by semicolon.
 Abbreviations should be defined at first mention and used consistently thereafter through the text.

 Highlights are mandatory for GJESM journal.
-A highlight is a concise, short phrase with no verbs conveying the core findings of your research.
-Please use 'Highlights' in the file name and include 3 to 5 items.
-The approximate length of a highlight item should be about half to one line.
+A highlight is a concise, short phraseو conveying the core findings of your research.
+Please use 'Highlights' in the file name and include 3 to 4 items.
+The approximate length of a highlight item may be within one to one and half lines.

 The Introduction should state the purpose of the investigation and identify clearly the gap of knowledge that will be filled in the Literature review study.
 Date and location of the research carried out throughout the study must be mentioned at the end of this section.